Related

 What to Do With This Information

-Start with your parent's doctor.
-Ask three specific questions: Does my parent meet the diagnostic criteria for these drugs?
+1. Ask three specific questions.
+Does my parent meet the diagnostic criteria?
 What's their APOE4 status?
-Given their overall health and care situation, does the benefit-to-risk ratio favor treatment?
+Given overall health and the care situation, does the benefit-to-risk ratio favor treatment?

-Have the harder conversation, too: what does "slowing decline" mean to your parent, not just to you?
-Some families decide that several additional months of mild-stage function is worth the side-effect risk and the time commitment.
-Others decide it isn't.
+3. Have the harder conversation.
+What does "slowing decline" mean to the parent, not just the family?
+Several months of mild-stage function is worth the trade-offs for some families and not for others.
 Both answers are valid.

-And look into financial assistance early.
-Both Eisai (lecanemab) and Eli Lilly (donanemab) offer patient assistance programs.
-The Alzheimer's Association maintains an updated list of copay assistance resources.
-Do this research before the prescription is written, not after the first bill arrives.
+4. Look into financial assistance early.
+Eisai (lecanemab) and Eli Lilly (donanemab) offer patient assistance programs, and the Alzheimer's Association maintains an updated copay-assistance list.
+Do this before the first bill arrives.

 The Hardest Part

 The hardest part of these new drugs isn't the science.
 It's the hope management.
 A drug that slows decline by 27 to 35 percent matters.
-It's also a long way from the breakthrough you're praying for when you sit in the neurologist's waiting room.
+It's also a long way from a cure.
 Holding the real progress and the real limitations at the same time is the work.

 Sources